sktime/community-org/events/sktime-community-days-2024-grant-report.md

 | Vieira      | Felipe Angelim     | 1,800     | 800       |                       830      | no        |

 Note: total sum of commitments exceeds the grant sum, as commitments were made after higher listed applicants withdrew due to visa timelines.

+### future spending

+The remaining funds are earmarked to fund travel to the 2025 community days under the same conditions, for which timelines are much more generous.